-Common Law and the Courts is an informative booklet that will introduce the court system and explain how to read and understand the judicial decisions that impact so heavily on claims law.
+When students enroll in any AEI program or individual course, they will receive a free copy of Common Law and the Courts.
+This informative booklet will introduce them to the court system and explain how to read and understand the judicial decisions that impact so heavily on claims law.
 It also includes research tips and a glossary of legal terms.
 This booklet is a useful tool in better understanding the law of claims.
-The booklet is located in the Student Center portion of the website.